Selecting a college is stressful.

 “I haven’t heard back from the coach, am I no longer of any interest?
 Should I look somewhere else?”

 “National Letter of Intent Signing day is in November, our school is holding a big signing ceremony, but I don’t know where I am going yet!”

-These are familiar parts of the hundreds of college conversations that take place each year.
+These questions are familiar parts of the hundreds of college conversations that take place each year, whether it's with families I advise through the college selection process or just between high school teammates.
 Each conversation is different, this should be no surprise, right?
 What significance does another person’s college choice have on your or your child’s selection?
 Yet parents invariably look across the diamond and see their son’s teammate courted by a fine college program and begin to worry about their own son’s baseball future.

 Everybody writes their own story – just start writing it as a family!